 In 1941 light defoliation occurred from Vancouver to Surrey.
 In 1967, about 3000 ha of western hemlock and true fir were defoliated near Hope and the Coquihalla Valley.
 This population decreased by half in 1968 but increased in 1969 to over 6000 ha stretching from the North Shore Mountains to Howe Sound and Harrison Lake.
 Populations collapsed by 1972.
-In 1985 over 2300 ha near Harrison Lake were defoliated.
+In 1985 over 2300 ha near

+Harrison Lake were defoliated.
 Historically these defoliations have been light to moderate and have not had significant impacts.
 No detections have been recorded in recent years.

 Seven outbreaks of western hemlock looper have been recorded in the Fraser TSA.
 The first occurred from 1911-1913 causing severe defoliation and mortality near Stanley Park.
 The second outbreak occurred from 1926-1930 and covered over 4600 ha in total.
-This outbreak led to severe defoliation and extensive topkill and tree mortality in the lower Fraser Valley, west of Hope, and in the Howe Sound and Port Mellon areas.
+This outbreak led to severe defoliation and extensive top-kill and tree mortality in the lower Fraser Valley, west of Hope, and in the Howe Sound and Port Mellon areas.
 From 1944 to 1947 defoliation occurred near, and in, the City of Vancouver watersheds, covering over 12,000 ha.
 From 1958-1959 light to severe defoliation occurred once again in Stanley Park.
 From 1969-1972 light defoliation was recorded near Coquitlam Lake.
 In 2002 defoliation was noted near Port Moody.
 In 2003, populations increased with about 2100 ha defoliated noted near Stave and Harrison Lakes.
 These populations collapsed in 2004 with only 18 ha defoliated near Stave Lake.
 In 2020, a new outbreak was recorded in the North Shore watersheds with 5978 ha affected.
-Moths were reported briefly fluttering around parts of urban Vancouver that summer.
+This increased to 10,297 ha in 2021 and then declined to 578 ha in 2022 and 229 ha in 2023.

-Figure 11.
-Annual occurrence of western hemlock looper in the Fraser TSA over the last decade.
+Figure 12.
+Annual occurrence of western hemlock looper in the Fraser TSA from 2020-2023

 Several outbreaks of this native insect have been recorded in the Fraser TSA.
 The first recorded outbreak occurred from 1943-1944 along the Skaist River and defoliated about 7000 ha per year.
 From 1953-1958 extensive defoliation occurred along the Fraser Canyon, including Nahatlatch and Anderson Rivers.
 In 1971, populations began building again in the Fraser Canyon and near Hope and Tashme on the Hope-Princeton Highway.
 This infestation expanded annually along the Fraser Canyon and Skagit and Skaist corridors until 1977 and collapsed by 1981.
 In 1989-1990, small pockets of defoliation were noted near Boston Bar.
 From 1992-1994 populations expanded in the Nahatlatch River area but collapsed by 1995.
 In 2001 populations began increasing near Boston Bar and along the Nahatlatch River, with 6600 ha of defoliation recorded in 2003.
 Populations were down slightly in 2004 and declined further in 2005.
 In 2006, however, budworm populations increased to a high of 24,337 ha in 2007.
-Levels have declined steadily since then.
+A new outbreak occurred along the Fraser Canyon in 2023 and affected 15,893 ha.

-Figure 12.
-Areas defoliated by western spruce budworm from 1993-2013 in the Fraser TSA.
+Figure 13.
+Areas defoliated by western spruce budworm from 1993-2013 (left) and 2023 (right) in the Fraser TSA.